The Mexican criminal law system

 The criminal trial

 In the new adversarial system, the parties present evidence directly and orally before the court.
 Opportunities to examine and cross-examine evidence and witnesses occur in an open and transparent manner.
-The judge must be present at all hearings and will make a decision based on the merits of the evidence presented before him/her.
-Oral proceedings shorten the duration of the trial.
+The judge must be present at all hearings and will make a decision based on the merits of the evidence presented before him or her.
+Before the trial begins, the intermediate (preparatory) phase of the Oral Proceeding is initiated.
+Its purpose is to review the admission of evidence, as well as the purging of facts in dispute that are the matter of the Oral Proceeding.

 The amparo is a procedural feature of the Mexican judicial process that resembles a motion of objection in Canada’s legal system.
 Its intent is to protect your rights under the Mexican Constitution if you are accused of a crime.
-At any point during the trial, your lawyer may propose filing an amparo if he/she considers that your rights are not being respected.
+At any point during the trial, your lawyer may propose filing an amparo if he or she considers that your rights are not being respected.

 There are two types of amparo.
-The first is filed during the initial trial (“first instance”), which is usually related to a technicality and very seldom leads to a release.
+The first is filed during the initial trial (“first instance”), which is usually related to a technicality.
 The second type of amparo is filed after the first appeal and is based on the sentence.
-If it succeeds, it could result in a release or a reduction of sentence, but the sentence can be confirmed if it is unsuccessful.
+If it succeeds, it could result in a release or a reduction of sentence.

 Duration of a trial and sentencing

-If a verdict results in a prison sentence, the time you have already spent in prison counts toward the full sentence. you, as well as the prosecutor, have the right to appeal the sentence, usually within five working days.
+If a verdict results in a prison sentence, the time you have already spent in prison counts toward the full sentence.
+You, as well as the prosecutor, have the right to appeal the sentence, usually within ten working days.

 Transfer to a Canadian prison